Martel gets life in prison for murdering former girlfriend near 100 Mile House - 100 Mile House Free Press

 “There is also damage to the welfare and security of the community as a whole, which is particularly profound when a murder occurs in a small community such as 100 Mile House.”

-Vesna’s father, Leon Dumpstrey-Soos, sat with two victim service support workers and a family friend, during the sentencing, while Martel sat quietly in the prisoner’s box throughout and showed no emotion.
+Vesna’s father, Leon Dumstrey-Soos, sat with two victim service support workers and a family friend, during the sentencing, while Martel sat quietly in the prisoner’s box throughout and showed no emotion.

-As he exited the court room, escorted by two sheriffs, Martel looked directly at Mr. Dumpstrey-Soos momentarily.
+As he exited the courtroom, escorted by two sheriffs, Martel looked directly at Mr. Dumstrey-Soos momentarily.

-Church said Martel had disclosed during a psychiatric assessment that he wanted to apologize to Mr. Dumpstrey-Soos, but that he was unable to do so.
+Church said Martel had disclosed during a psychiatric assessment that he wanted to apologize to Mr. Dumstrey-Soos, but that he was unable to do so.

-Sharing hugs with his victim service worker from 100 Mile House, Dumpstrey-Soos then paused and told the Tribune he had no comment.
+Sharing hugs with his victim service worker from 100 Mile House, Dumstrey-Soos then paused and told the Tribune he had no comment.

 “It is what it is,” he added.